5 Myths about Concrete Moisture

 2. For RH testing, studies have shown that for accurately testing final moisture conditions within a slab, 40% is the correct test hole depth for slabs poured on grade or in pan decking (or with one surface from which the moisture will evacuate the slab).
 For slabs with two surfaces exposed to ambient conditions, the correct test hole depth is 20% of the slab’s thickness.

-RH testing for concrete is the only way to insure against moisture-related problems over time.
+RH testing for concrete is the only way to ensure against moisture-related problems over time.
 Only testing done at the appropriate depth will provide accurate and actionable results.

 MYTH #5: Surface testing concrete gives a final accurate moisture level.